 An Dorchadas (The Darkness) is a new project related to my current PhD research into folklore, emigration and design.

-This project seeks a better understanding of Australian identity in relation to Irish emigration in the 19th century and missing family histories.
-Gaeilge (Irish) language and cultural traditions were maintained over centuries in the form of folklore.
-Along with 19th century collections by W. B. Yeats, Lady Wilde, and Lady Gregory, folklore was extensively gathered from across Ireland in the 1930s by the Coimisiún Béaloideasa Éireann (Irish Folklore Commission).
-Research into this archive has revealed ancestral connections to the folklore of Western Ireland, helping to fill in unknown genealogical gaps and providing inspiration for the creative work.
+Gaeilge/Irish language and cultural traditions were maintained over centuries in the form of folklore.
+Along with 19th century collections by Yeats, Wilde and Gregory, folklore and folk music were extensively gathered from across Ireland from the 1930s by the Coimisiún Béaloideasa Éireann (Irish Folklore Commission).
+Research into this archive revealed ancestral connections to the folklore of Western Ireland, providing direction for the fieldwork, and inspiration for the creative writing.

 Keywords: Mid-19th Century, Irish Emigration, Australian Immigration, Irish Diaspora, Irish Folklore, Australian Folklore, Language, Land, Place, Alienation, Colonial Studies, Decolonial Studies, Historical Fiction, Folk Horror, Artificial Intelligence, Image Ideation, Visual Storytelling, Publication Design.